 3) Consistent Aim

 It helps to be sure about what you want.
-Do not change your aim mid-way, make sure the cup you are targeting is the one your ball is hitting.
+Do not change your aim mid-way; make sure the opponent’s cups you are targeting are the only ones your ball is hitting.
 If you fail to hit the target, the shot counts as a miss, and the cup remains on the table.

 Frequently Asked Questions

 We answer some of the most frequently asked questions about beer pong.

 How long is a beer pong table?
 What are the dimensions of a beer pong table?

 The length of a beer pong table is 8 ft.
 As we mentioned above in beer pong rules, the dimensions of a beer pong table are 8′ x 2′ x 27.5”.

 How many cups do you need for beer pong?